The Catalogue of RWD studies focuses on observational research, and its purpose is to:

 Other non-interventional PASS

-It is highly recommended that MAHs add to the Catalogue any non-interventional PASS they initiated, managed and/or financed which were required in a Risk Management Plan (RMP) to further investigate safety concerns or evaluate the effectiveness of risk minimisation activities, or conducted voluntarily in the EU.
-Further information about the requirements for the registration of these PASS is available in the Guideline on Good Pharmacovigilance Practices (GVP) module VIII.
+MAHs are highly recommended to add to the Catalogue any non-interventional PASS they initiated, managed and/or financed which were required in a Risk Management Plan (RMP) to further investigate safety concerns or evaluate the effectiveness of risk minimisation activities, or conducted voluntarily in the EU.